 Petrovsky Shungite and Sterling Silver Pendant, approximate size 29mm at widest point x 37mm long.
 Petrovsky Shungite is a rare form of Shungite, a black vitreous mineral with a high semi-metallic shine.
-It is a unique stone containing 75% organic carbon.
+It is a unique natural healing stone containing 75% organic carbon.

 In its composition, the mineral contains a multitude of micro- and macroelements: sulfur, barium, boron, vanadium, molybdenum, nickel, strontium, lead, zinc, copper; oxides of magnesium, silicon, calcium, aluminum, titanium, iron, phosphorus, manganese.
 Due to the increased content of amorphous carbon, the rate of formation of fullerene particles increases, which, in turn, quickly and more qualitatively give out useful elements and absorb harmful impurities.
 Daily intake of water enriched with shungite is a reliable and safe way to fill your body with missing elements, strengthen the immune system without pharmacological intervention.

 With the help of its unique features, such as: disinfection of water and air, the destruction of bacteria and microbes, saturation with useful trace elements, the effect on lowering the level of histamine in the blood, "petrovsky" shungite is used to treat a variety of diseases.